eebette/bank_scrapers/README.md

 ### About

-This is a Selenium driver that logs in using provided credentials, navigates MFA, navigates to the detail account info from the landing page, and reads the account info from the page.
+This is a Playwright driver that logs in using provided credentials, navigates MFA, navigates to the detail account info from the landing page, and reads the account info from the page.

 > ✔️ Driver supports handling of MFA